 Staff Notification

 At a quarterly meeting, the building principal district administration shall disseminate sex offender registry information received.
-The principal shall inform staff of the roles and responsibilities of staff in dealing with instances of convicted sex offenders on school property, including, but not limited to, sex offenders on school property without approval, and/or whether a staff member is the school official assigned to escort the sex offender.
+The building administration shall inform staff of the roles and responsibilities of staff in dealing with instances of convicted sex offenders on school property, including, but not limited to, sex offenders on school property without approval, and/or whether a staff member is the school official assigned to escort the sex offender.

-When sex offender registry information is disseminated by the principal, it shall include a notice that such information should not be shared with others and may only be used for the purposes discussed in this policy and in accordance with Idaho Code.
+When sex offender registry information is disseminated by the principal, administration it shall include a notice that such information should not be shared with others and may only be used for the purposes discussed in this policy and in accordance with Idaho Code.
 Employees who share registry information with others may be disciplined.

 Enforcement